acgetchell/mundus-atrox/src/journals/fourth.md

 The sights and sounds were unpleasant to say the least, so the party moved a bit further along the trail of the Urb.
 The rest period was otherwise uneventful, the light from the *Enclouding* giving a dreamlike quality while everyone meditated and healed.

-Midway through next period’s march the *Urban* trail turned North into the forest, a vast scar of sawn-down trees and torn-up earth rent between the giant Sequoias.
+Midway through the next 8-hour march, the *Urban* trail turns North into the forest, a vast scar of sawn-down trees and torn-up earth rent between the giant Sequoias.

-The group continued East, reaching the ruins of Conyberry.
+The group continues East, reaching the ruins of Conyberry.

 > The forest grows dark and still as the trail winds deeper into the trees.
 Heavy vines and thick layers of moss drape the branches,
 > and the air is noticeably colder than it was in the ruined village.
 Rounding a bend in the trail, you see a screen made from the warped